 Produced volumes and pricing for crude oil, natural gas, LNG and downstream activities and products have been and are expected to be for the foreseeable future very volatile.
-Given interest rate increases, most likely a recession, the Ukraine war, uncertain availability of financing and the securing of joint venture partners and other events out of management's control, it is difficult to plan for and manage exploration, development and production activities.
-The Company is mindful of these events and uncertainties.
+Given interest rate increases, uncertain availability of financing and the securing of joint venture partners and other events out of management's control, it is difficult to plan for and manage exploration, development and production activities.
+The Company is mindful of the these events and uncertainties.
 See "Risk Factors" for additional details.

 Although there can be no assurance that additional funding will be available to the Company, management believes that its projects are delivering positive results and should attract investment under normal market conditions.
 Hence, management believes it is likely to obtain additional funding for its projects in due course.
-As a result of the recent successful raise and farmout, the Company does not expect to require additional funding in the foreseeable future.
+As a result of the successful raise in March 2022, ongoing exercise of warrants and farmout of a partial interest in PEL 90, the Company does not expect to require additional funding in the foreseeable future.